International Undergraduate Admissions

 All applicants must request that an official English language proficiency exam score is submitted to UMaine by the testing agency:

-- TOEFL (Test of English as a Foreign Language) – minimum score of 79 (iBT) or 550 (iTP).
+- TOEFL (Test of English as a Foreign Language) – minimum score of 79 (iBT) or 550 (paper-based test).
 Click here for test score submission instructions.
 UMaine’s institution code 3916.
+Please note: As of August 2019, TOEFL will include superscores or “MyBest Scores” on all score reports.
+We will accept and evaluate these scores the same way we consider superscores for all other tests.

 - IELTS (International English Language Testing System) – minimum score of 6.5.
 Click here for information on submitting your test scores.